veecle/tricore-probe/README.md

 5. `libudev` library (`libudev-dev` on Ubuntu, `systemd-libs` on Fedora)

 ### Installation
+Clone the repository and place the DAS tool installer and AurixFlasher installer into the [tricore-docker](tricore-docker) directory.
 Build the docker container running the DAS tool, AurixFlasher and other utilities.

 **Note:**